Dung24-6/Dung24-6/README.md

 _**Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence.**_

 George Washington

+_**Let us revere, let us worship, but erect and open-eyed, the highest, not the lowest; the future, not the past!**_

+Charlotte Perkins Gilman